Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19)

 Consequences of Withdrawing From Courses

-Withdrawing from courses may affect a student’s financial aid award eligibility.
+Withdrawing from courses may affect a student's financial aid awards and eligibility.
 Prior to withdrawing from courses, students are advised to speak with their financial aid counselor and academic advisor or Student Success Center representative.
-(Refer to the Withdrawal Guidelines at the end of this document to understand possible effects of withdrawing on many aspects of a student’s education.)
+(Refer to the Withdrawal Guidelines at the end of this document to understand possible effects of withdrawing on many aspects of a student's education.)

 Financial Consequences of Withdrawing: